xfrancv/sele/README.md

 $ run_all_train_conf.sh

-(STEP 3) Train uncertainty functions after all LR and SVM models have been trained.
+(3) Train uncertainty functions after all LR and SVM models have been trained.
 In Matlab run:

 >> run_all_train_conf